Gordon-Webster/ex01/README.md

-this is ai web class
+this is an ai web class
 we are learning repo
-test test test